Melanoma - Oral Mucosal Lesion

 - Melanotic macule / post-traumatic melanosis – These focal areas of melanin deposition could appear clinically identical to a junctional melanocytic nevus.
 Biopsy would be necessary to distinguish between the two.

-- Melanoacanthoma – This uncommon condition occurs most frequently in young adult African-American woman, typically on the buccal mucosa.
+- Melanoacanthoma – This uncommon condition occurs most frequently in young adult Black women, typically on the buccal mucosa.
 The lesion is generally much larger (1 cm or greater) than a melanocytic nevus, and it often follows a characteristic pattern of spontaneous involution over a period of days to weeks.

 - Blue nevus is usually less than 1 cm in size and evenly pigmented.

-- Physiologic pigmentation may appear ominous to a patient if he/she had not noticed the extensive pigmentation in the past.
+- Physiologic pigmentation may appear ominous to a patient if they had not noticed the extensive pigmentation in the past.
 The pigment is even throughout and symmetric in distribution.

-- Lobular capillary hemangiomas may grow rapidly and bleed but tends to not arise from a macule pigmented area.
+- Lobular capillary hemangioma (pyogenic granuloma) may grow rapidly and bleed but tend to not arise from a macule pigmented area.

 - Kaposi sarcoma may appear similar; a biopsy differentiates between the two.